Sale

 "I gave as high as 15 exhibitions a day, shooting under all conditions, rain, wind, night, in parades in the streets," Miller said in a 1915 interview.
 "And late last fall, I used some of the guns on a hunting trip to Canada and Wyoming.
 From all this, you can see what opinion I have of Marlin guns."

-This is the first time we have had a Model 1881, and it definitely looks to have led an interesting life.
+This is only the second time we have had a Model 1881, and it definitely looks to have led an interesting life.
 The top of the barrel patent markings are still mostly clear:-

 - MARLIN FIRE-ARMS CO.
 NEW-HAVEN.
 CT.
 U.S.A. -